apache/arrow-nanoarrow/dev/release/README.md

 ### Update the WrapDB Entry

 The nanoarrow C library is available for users of the [Meson build system](https://mesonbuild.com/) via [WrapDB](https://mesonbuild.com/Wrapdb-projects.html).
 When a new release is added, PR into the [WrapDB repository](https://github.com/mesonbuild/wrapdb) is required to make the new version available to users.
 See https://github.com/mesonbuild/wrapdb/pull/1536 for a template PR.
 It is also a good idea to do this step before the release candidate is cut to catch packaging issues before finalizing the content of the version.

+### Update the vcpkg Entry

+The nanoarrow C library is available on [vcpkg](https://github.com/microsoft/vcpkg).
+When a new release is added, PR into the vcpkg repository to make the new version available to users.
+See https://github.com/microsoft/vcpkg/pull/46029 for a template PR.
+It is a good idea to do this step before merging a release to catch packaging issues before finalizing the content of the version.

 ### Update release documentation